-The following inscriptions are my retelling of the story of Yèmọja, from the first version I heard to the history and characteristics I got from secondary sources about the deity.
+The following inscriptions are my retelling of the story of Yèmọja, from the first version I heard and the history and characteristics I have received from secondary sources about the deity.
 This story is the first part in a series about eight Yorùbá Orishas.
 The other parts, Òşun, Òya, Ṣàngó, Orúnmila, Obatalá, Ogun, and Èṣù, will be published on here in due course.

 With the forced migration brought about by majorly the Atlantic slave trade, Yemoja possesses many names and is worshiped in different religions and forms across various regions by afro-descendants all over the world.
 Yemaya, Lemanja, Olokun, Yemanja, Yemaja, Imanja, Yemaya, Jemanja, Yemalla, Yemana, Yemayah, Yemonja, and Yemowo are some of the variations Orisha Yèyé-ọmọ-ẹja goes by.
 One thing that is consistent however is the fact that she is a black-skinned, female, African goddess of the sea in every imagination.

 1. ‘Gisting’ can be loosely translated to mean the Nigerian way of saying for ‘talking about random things’.

 2. ‘Short break’ is a 15 - 20minutes midday break Nigerian primary and secondary schools students have.

 “A look at Orishas and their contributions” (n.d.). https://caribbeanlab.files.wordpress.com/2015/11/orisha.docx (accessed September 10 2020).

 George, Ajíbádé.
 “Negotiating Performance: Òsun in the verbal and visual Metaphors”.
 October 2005. https://core.ac.uk/download/pdf/143364134.pdf (accessed September 8 2020).